 Radiologist Technician Classes and Courses Overview

-A radiologist technician works with x-rays and other medical imaging devices to take pictures of the body.
+Radiologist technicians work with x-rays and other medical imaging devices to take pictures of the body and typically need to complete an educational program addressing radiation exposure and safety, imaging procedures and anatomy.
 Courses for radiologist technicians are generally completed as part of a full degree program.

 In addition to lecture-based sessions, many radiologist technician courses have a clinical component in which students practice using equipment.
 In addition, programs usually have separate courses dedicated to field experience at a health care facility.
 Associate's degree programs usually prepare students to take the radiologist technician certification exam from the American Registry of Radiologic Technologists (ARRT).